 The Clerk of Court shall implement any privacy policy or similar protection required by the Judicial Conference of the United States, the Federal Rules of Civil or Criminal Procedure, Local Rules, these ECF Policies and Procedures, and local operating orders of this Court.
-The implementing procedures shall be set forth in the Attorney User Manual and be narrowly tailored to protect those privacy interests addressed by the authority requiring the protection.
+The implementing procedures shall be set forth in the aforementioned documents, as well as information on the court's website, and shall be narrowly tailored to protect those privacy interests addressed by the authority requiring the protection.
 Judicial review and modification of limited electronic or other access may be initiated in a specific case by motion of any person.